BADAGA HISTORY

 Vijayanagara Empire

-Later in 13th century, the Hoysala Kingdom was defeated by Vijayanagara Empire("H.B.Grigg, 1880:266"),so Nilgiri came under Vijayanagara Empire.
-The tax was collected at Dandanayaka Kotae, Which was build during Hoysalas, Which is near Gopichettipalayam, Submerged in the river Bavani.
+Later in 14th century, the Hoysala Kingdom was defeated by Vijayanagara Empire("H.B.Grigg, 1880:266"),so Nilgiri came under Vijayanagara Empire.
+The tax was collected at Dandanayaka Kotae, Which was build during Hoysalas, Which is near Pethikotai, Submerged in the river Bavani.
 The history of Nilgiris during Vijayanagara period was under two different poligars.
 The Ummathur and Danayakas.
 The Ummathur chief held the taluks of Ootacamund and Gudalur while Danayakas held the taluks of Kotagiri and Coonoor adjoining the Coimbatore District("Gopala Krishnan, 1995:211").

 Ummattur Chiefs